Thousands still without power as snow falls in parts of UK - NewsBreak

 Thousands of people are still without power following “extensive and catastrophic damage” caused by Storm Arwen, as snow appeared overnight in some parts of the UK.

-Areas that are most affected include Aberdeen Aberdeenshire Moray, Angus, Perthshire and Stirlingshire.
+Areas that are most affected include Aberdeenshire Moray, Angus, Perthshire and Stirlingshire.

 It added that areas with high voltage power, which supply towns and villages, are now largely reconnected and SSEN said it hopes to restore power to the rest by the end of the day.